destaMo/Scrum-Notes/content/web_development/skills/planning.md

 ## Understanding the Business

-In this step we care the most about understanding the big picture of our client's product.
+In this step we care the most about understanding the big picture of our customer's product.
 The big picture vision helps us ask vital questions and spot incorrect decisions during other stages of planning.

 ## 📦 Business Roadmap